 The following is in effect until further notice:

-- Surgical/procedural areas – Limit of one visitor age 18 or older may accompany the patient in admitting and pre-surgical areas.
-The patient and the visitor will be required to use antibacterial foam, receive a temperature check, answer a screening questionnaire and wear a mask upon arrival.
-Patients and visitors may provide their own masks or the hospital will provide one for them.
+- Surgical/Procedural Areas – Limit of one visitor age 18 or older may accompany the patient for admitting and pre-surgical areas.
+The patient and the visitor will be required to use antibacterial foam, receive temperature checks, answer screening questionnaires and wear masks upon arrival.
+Patients and visitors may provide their own masks or the hospital will provide them.
 The visitor will need to leave before the surgery starts and may not wait at the hospital.
 The visitor will be notified when the patient is ready to be picked up and given their discharge information.
-The visitor again needs to wear a mask as they enter the building for discharge.
+The visitor again needs a mask on as they enter the building for discharge.